nuredin10/nuredin10/README.md

 <h2>Good to have you here.
 This is my Github profile!</h2>

 - 💻 Visit my personal portfolio https://nuredinibrahim.vercel.app/
-- 🌱 I’m currently working at Versavvy Media PLC
+- 🌱 I’m currently working as freelancer
 - 🥅 Goal: To contribute more to open source projects
 - 👯 I’m looking to collaborate more with creative developers
 <br />